Food and Drug Administration, HHS.

 Through this notice, we are establishing a docket to provide an opportunity for interested parties to provide comments and scientific data and information that will help us refine our draft approach to identifying high-risk foods, as required by section 204(d)(2) of FSMA.
 Section I.B summarizes our tentative draft approach for the review and evaluation of data to designate high-risk foods.
 Attached as a reference to this notice is a draft approach document in which we describe the process and methodology we are considering using for designating high-risk foods.
 After reviewing comments received in response to this notice on the draft approach described here, we plan to further revise the approach as necessary.
 We also anticipate that the approach will be reviewed by scientific experts (“peer reviewed”).

 While section 204(d)(2)(A) of FSMA includes a statutory deadline within 1 year of the enactment of FSMA, FDA is issuing this notice to solicit comments and scientific data and information that will help us refine our draft approach to identifying high-risk foods.
-In section II.B, there are a number of specific topics on which we think various stakeholders and the public at large could provide valuable comments and scientific data and information to assist us in implementing section 204 of FSMA.
+In section II.B, there are a number of specific Start Printed Page 6597topics on which we think various stakeholders and the public at large could provide valuable comments and scientific data and information to assist us in implementing section 204 of FSMA.
 We anticipate that this input will be critical to our effective implementation of section 204 of FSMA.